Login

 Preparation checklist for sellers

-• Prepare your documents: get all of the important documents for the property in order.
+• Prepare your sales documentation: get all of the important documents for your property in order.
 This includes the sales documentation and the land register extract.
-You can find more information in the following article: Selling a property: document checklist.
+You can find more information in the following article “Selling a property: document checklist”.

 • Spruce up your property: now is the time to complete any final pre-sale renovations on the house or apartment.
 Clean the property thoroughly and stage your home in preparation for viewings.

-4. Checklist: during the home viewing
+4. Checklist: during a home viewing

 Important points can easily get forgotten during a home viewing.
 This checklist can help both sellers and buyers have a successful viewing experience.